 The Food Safety Modernization Act (FSMA) revised good manufacturing practices, and the one area that received the most attention is allergen control.
 The new good manufacturing practices require facilities to have an allergen control program.

 Elements of an allergen control program include:

 Ingredient Supplier Verification – Ensures ingredient supplier doesn’t have cross-contact issues and is adequately labeling their ingredients.

 Storage – “Like over like” approach in which companies only store an allergen above a product that contains that same allergen if there’s spillage.

 Scheduling – Minimizes the amount of downtime needed between allergens for cleanup (e.g., you may start your day with a product that contains just soy, and then you run a product that contains soy and wheat, and then you run a product that contains soy, corn, and egg.
 Experts call these building allergens.

 Formula and Rework Control – Know which formulas or recipes contain allergens and have a plan for reworking.
-For example, if you’re using a “like over like” method for storage, your rework should be “like into like,” so only products that contain the same allergens could be reworked into another formula.
+For example, if you’re using a “like over like” storage method, your rework should be “like into like,” so only products that contain the same allergens can fit into another formula.